 This is Layout 4.
 It places the star rating at the top, then the text, name and info, and the image at the bottom.

-It flips the testimonials like cards.
+It flips the client testimonials on website like cards.

 Display settings let you equalize the heights, show the author image, choose rounded or square images, use a Gravatar, show their designation, and show the company name.
 In this example, I’ve equalized the heights, chose to show square images, and hidden the designation.